 1. Neutralize Acids (only if acid has been applied)

 5. Apply Coating **If chemically rusting, remove any mill scale or oil prior to rusting.

 Thorough preparation is very important.
 If you try to take shortcuts on preparation, you will likely not achieve the intended results and may need to remove the coating and start again.
 Everbrite Coatings can be removed with solvents like xylene.

 Smooth, the rough rusted metal.
 The thicker the rust, the more coating it will take to seal it.
 Remove any loose, flaking or blooming rust.
 Prep Pads or synthetic steel wool pads work well to remove excess rust and to smooth the metal.
 (Do not use steel wool pads; use synthetic steel wool only.)
-A soft brush can be used to remove excess residue.
+A soft brush can also be used to remove loose rust.

 3. DRY COMPLETELY

 It is essential that the rusted metal be completely dry before coating.
 Rusted metal is porous and can hold moisture that can interfere with good adhesion.
 Even when the metal appears dry, it can still hold moisture.
 Moisture trapped in the metal can cause spots to appear under the coating.